luiscoco/MicroServices_dotNET8_CRUD_WebAPI-CosmosDB-deployed_to_Docker_DeskTop/README.md

-# How to deploy  to Docker DeskTop a .NET8 WebAPI CRUD CosmosDB Microservice
+# How to deploy  to Docker Desktop a .NET8 WebAPI CRUD CosmosDB Microservice

 ## 0. Prerequisites